PREDICTION ODDS TERMINAL NODE

 Why This Signal Exists in Prediction Markets

-• narrative acceleration or decay
+• narrative reinforcement or rejection

-• information asymmetry correction
+• asymmetric knowledge correction

 Market Structure Transition

-Polymarket and Kalshi now operate as high-throughput probability engines, with cumulative volumes exceeding $150B+ and sustained monthly flow above $7B.
+Platforms such as Polymarket and Kalshi now function as high-throughput probability engines, with cumulative sector trading volume exceeding $150B+ and sustained monthly flow consistently above $25B throughout major 2026 trading cycles.

-Market activity has shifted from episodic speculation toward continuous liquidity formation, where geopolitical events, macroeconomic narratives, elections, AI milestones, and financial expectations are constantly repriced in real time.
+Market structure has therefore shifted far beyond episodic retail speculation into continuous global liquidity formation, where geopolitical negotiations, tariff regimes, AI competition, elections, sovereign risk, macro narratives, and financial expectations are repriced in real time.

-This transformation has turned prediction markets into always-on consensus surfaces capable of reflecting crowd intelligence faster than traditional media, polling systems, or institutional forecasting pipelines.
+This transition has transformed prediction markets into always-on consensus infrastructure capable of absorbing information flows faster than traditional polling systems, legacy forecasting pipelines, institutional research desks, and many media narratives.

 Market Metadata